Quick link to submit your abstract or full paper

 - Full papers: up to 15 pages in Springer Lecture Notes in Computer Science (LNCS) format describing original unpublished and new research.
 The work should be structured like a research paper, and cover the context of the problem studied, the research question, approach/methodology and results in 6 to 15 pages.
 It should be formatted according to the LNCS Word or LaTeX template.

 Type 2 submissions will be judged based on scientific quality and relevance for the MISDOOM symposium.

 Evaluation.
 A program committee of international recognized scholars evaluates all abstracts for suitability according to international research standards.
-All accepted extended abstracts and full papers are eligible for oral presentation at the symposium.
+All accepted abstracts and full papers are eligible for oral presentation at the symposium.

 Submission.
 The submission deadline is February 14, 2020 (extended and final).
 Submissions should be made in PDF through Easychair using the following link: